Programs : Brochure

 Unprecedented technological advancement as well as external shocks (as manifested by the COVID19 pandemic) have accelerated the velocity of change and is complicating the relationship between business and society.
 There has never been a greater need for strategic foresight and long-term futures thinking.
 This course, “Business & Society: Strategic Foresight,” will offer a set of novel methods, tools and practices that enable organizations or individuals to renew their competitive advantage, enter new business fields, and build robust scenario-driven strategies.
 Foresight synthesizes insights from a wide variety of fields including economics, engineering, sociology, politics, data science, systems theory, art, and design.

 This course integrates case analysis and trend examination conducted in lectures, discussions with guest speakers, and site visits.
-The course will focus on five case studies of the futures of food, healthcare, space, transportation and work
+The course will focus on five case studies of the futures of food, healthcare, space, transportation and work.
+The course will feature guest speakers who are thought leaders in various industries that are shaping the future of business and society.

 What Students Have to Say